Expanded learning time: Why most Schools, districts, and states do not have ELT

 Controversy over educational budgets and spending has led to much of the debate over ELT.
 Most cost estimates account for paying teachers and administrators for extending contract hours, but many of the other costs involved in public education have not even been added to current proposed budgets for ELT.
-"The recent proposal by Minnesota school superintendents to extend the school year by 25 days (from 175 to 200) was estimated to cost $750 million dollars, which the superintendents determined was not feasible, either financially or politically."
+"The recent proposal by Minnesota school superintendents to extend the school year by 25 days (from 175 to 200) was estimated to cost $750 million, which the superintendents determined was not feasible, either financially or politically."
 With most states currently operating in the red, adding educational budgetary spending is unlikely to occur.
 "America spends over $500 billion a year on public elementary and secondary education in the United States.
 On average, school districts spend $10,314 for each individual student."
 For the fiscal year 2010, State and local funding accounted for 87% of total funding in the U.S.

 The focus of reform-minded politicians has been unilateral; Increase the output of citizens' economic potential in order to keep up with the rest of the world.
 What is forgot while new legislature is forged are the many other goals families and communities have for their children.
 Developing respect for each other, responsibility, economic sustainability, cultural diversity, equality, and happiness are just a few of the many goals Americans have for their children in schools.
 Larry Cuban, a professor emeritus of education at Stanford University argues that, "policy makers and reform-minded civic and business elites have not only defined economic problems as educational ones that can be fixed by more time spent in schools but also neglected the powerful hold socialization goals have on parents' and taxpayers' expectations."

 There are other educational reform options for improving the U.S. educational system that do not cost more money and still allow for local control.
 Much of the current school day is spent on activities other than instruction.
 As stated in Improving student achievement by extending school: Is it just a matter of time?, by Aronson, Simmerman, & Carols, (1998) "A review of the research literature on how time is divided up during the school day shows that a large portion of the potential learning time is typically eaten up by non-instructional activities, which have little relationship to student learning."
 Districts and schools are brainstorming ways to reallocate time more effectively.
 Current staff development opportunities are focusing on time on task, a term associated with the amount of time students actually spend in engaged learning activities.
 Parents and communities members are partnering with local districts and schools to provide educational opportunities that engage students by individualizing instruction, yet still focus on the state and local curriculum.
 More focused curricular goals, such as the Common Core State Standards, have been implemented to help focus learning activities.